 After our brief detour to Dar es Salaam for some well-needed r&r, we headed back to Mbeya.
-From there, we cycled the short distance to Utengule Coffee Lodge, where we met up with Tom and Eva, whom we’d first met in the lower Omo Valley in Ethiopia.
-They’d been stuck at the lodge for a week awaiting parts for their poorly Unimog and it lovely to see them once again.
+From there, we cycled the short distance to Utengule Coffee Lodge, where we met up with Tom and Eva, whom we’d first met in the Lower Omo Valley in Ethiopia.
+They’d been stuck at the lodge for a week awaiting parts for their poorly Unimog, and it was lovely to see them once again.

-The next day, we were both heading in the same direction so they loaded our panniers into their vehicle whilst we cycled kit-free for the first time since we left home.
-Unburdened of the 40-50kg panniers we’re each carrying was liberating and, as we crossed the border into Zambia, we were figuratively flying at an average 20kmph as opposed to our usual 10-15kmph.
+The next day, we were heading in the same direction, so they loaded our panniers into their vehicle whilst we cycled kit-free for the first time since we left home.
+Unburdened of the 40-50kg panniers we’re each carrying was liberating, and, as we crossed the border into Zambia, we were figuratively flying at an average 20kmph as opposed to our usual 10-15kmph.

-We met up with Tom and Eva later that day at a small lodge in Isoka where they greeted us with a delicious home cooked meal and another evening in great company.
-It’s a shame that they were heading home to Johannesburg and weren’t able to follow us all the way to Cape Town!
-After a decent night’s sleep in our tent, we headed south to Shiwa Ng’andu; a place that’s very special to my family.
+We met up with Tom and Eva later that day at a small lodge in Isoka, where they greeted us with a delicious home-cooked meal and another evening in great company.
+It’s a shame that they were heading home to Johannesburg and couldn’t follow us all the way to Cape Town!
+After a decent night’s sleep in our tent, we headed south to Shiwa Ng’andu, a place that’s very special to my family.

-The resultant manor house, red-brick outbuildings, gate house with clock tower and walled rose gardens would more likely be found in Surrey or Hertfordshire rather than 13-hour drive north from Lusaka.
+The resultant manor house, red-brick outbuildings, gatehouse with clock tower and walled rose gardens would more likely be found in Surrey or Hertfordshire rather than a 13-hour drive north from Lusaka.

-In the 1960s, Gore Browne handed over the running of the estate to his daughter Lorna and her husband Major John Harvey.
-It was at this time that, whilst working as teachers at a nearby school, my parents met John and Lorna and were regular guests at Shiwa.
-To this day they have very fond memories of their times there.
+In the 1960s, Gore Browne handed over the running of the estate to his daughter Lorna and her husband, Major John Harvey.
+At this time, whilst working as teachers at a nearby school, my parents met John and Lorna and were regular guests at Shiwa.
+To this day, they have very fond memories of their times there.

 For me, it’s been a lifelong dream to visit a place that has been talked about for so long in our family.
 Therefore it was an honour to be invited by Charlie and Jo to stay on the estate for a few days.

 The main house has now been restored (although it’s a never-ending task for the couple to keep such a building intact) and, at over $400 per person per night, it’s the preserve of the wealthy that either come to soak up the history or join Charlie on safari or hunting trips.
-We stayed in a small cottage 7km from the main house, itself an outbuilding of the larger house named ‘Impandala’ which was built in 1930 for missionaries.
+We stayed in a small cottage 5km from the main house, an outbuilding of the larger house named ‘Impandala’, built in 1930 for missionaries.

-Whilst driving across the estate, Tink pointed out some of the many varieties of mammals that roam Shiwa including Impala, Elands, Zebra and Lechwe, although he lambasted me each time I (innocently) called something a ‘deer’!
+Whilst driving across the estate, Tink pointed out some of the many varieties of mammals that roam Shiwa, including Impala, Elands, Zebra and Lechwe.
+However, he lambasted me each time I (innocently) called something a “deer”!

 To this day, it’s a gargantuan task to run an estate like Shiwa.
-Charlie has had to diversify as much as possible and grows several different crops and also breeds chickens, pigs and cattle.
-The sheer distance from market and the fact that business loans are in dollars but income from agriculture is in Kwacha (which has recently devalued) makes running the farm tough.
-Poaching’s also a problem and we joined Tink as he lead one of the regular ‘cattle counts’.
+Charlie has had to diversify as much as possible, grows several different crops, and breeds chickens, pigs, and cattle.
+The sheer distance from market and the fact that business loans are in dollars, but income from agriculture is in Kwacha (which has recently devalued) makes running the farm tough.
+Poaching’s also a problem, and we joined Tink as he led one of the regular ‘cattle counts’.

 The name, Shiwa Ng’andu, means ‘Lake of the Royal Crocodiles’.
 A name that is as ever relevant because, just a few days before our arrival, three of the Harvey’s dogs were taken by a croc in one of the estate’s streams.

-We took a day to cycle 25km to the far side of the estate to Kapishya Hot Springs, where we met Charlie’s younger brother, Mark.
-We soaked in the springs; the deliciously warm water bubbling up form the sands below.
-My parents wouldn’t recognise the surrounds; Mark runs a successful luxury lodge, restaurant and camping grounds at the springs and they get over 6,000 visitors a year.
+We took a day to cycle 25km to Kapishya Hot Springs, at the far side of the estate, where we met Charlie’s younger brother, Mark.
+We soaked in the springs, the deliciously warm water bubbling up from the sands below.
+My parents wouldn’t recognise the surroundings; Mark runs a successful luxury lodge, restaurant and camping grounds at the springs, and they get over 6,000 visitors a year.

-It was an honour to join Charlie, Jo and other guests (including Chris Barker, who was visiting on business) for dinner that night in Shiwa’s grand dining room and, the feast of slow-cooked beef, followed by homemade fruit crumble and ice cream was heaven to the taste buds of two touring cyclists.
+It was an honour to join Charlie, Jo, and other guests (including Chris Barker, who was visiting on business) for dinner that night in Shiwa’s grand dining room.
+The feast of slow-cooked beef, followed by homemade fruit crumble and ice cream, was heaven to the taste buds of two touring cyclists.

 After leaving Shiwa, we cycled 90km south along the Great North Road.
-There, we stopped at Lwitikila Girls’ School; the school at which my parents taught between 1965 and 1968.
+There, we stopped at Lwitikila Girls’ School, where my parents taught between 1965 and 1968.

-We camped at the nearby waterfalls and took a walk around the school to see the sports field that my dad built.
+We camped at the nearby waterfalls and walked around the school to see the sports field that my dad helped build.
 We even found the house where they both lived.
-It’s now occupied by the deputy head, Mwila Martin.
+It’s now occupied by the deputy head, Mwila Martin, who invited us inside.

-The next day, he gave us a tour of the school and introduced us to a few of the classes.
-Today, Lwitikila Girls’ School is one of the top schools in Zambia and my parents would be proud that it’s such a high-performing school.
+The next day, he gave us a school tour and introduced us to a few of the classes.
+Today, Lwitikila Girls’ School is one of the top schools in Zambia, and my parents would be proud that it’s such a high-performing school.

-We explained to the kids the purpose of our trip and it was great that they’d all head of World Bicycle Relief’s Buffalo Bikes.
-In fact, we’ve seen many of the Buffalo Bikes on the streets of Zambia; ridden by kids so that they can get to school and get an education.
-We hope that, through our fundraising efforts, we can make education accessible to more and more children throughout rural Africa.
+We explained to the kids the purpose of our trip, and it was great that they’d all heard of World Bicycle Relief’s Buffalo Bikes.
+In fact, we’ve seen many of the Buffalo Bikes on the streets of Zambia, ridden by kids so that they can get to school and get an education.
+Through our fundraising efforts, we hope that we can make education accessible to more and more children throughout rural Africa.

 We’ve been pleasantly surprised by the Great North Road so far.
-The Tarmac’s good, the traffic is light and has predominantly consisted of petrol tankers that pass by in convoy meaning we can relax and get the kilometers done rather than worry too much about what’s coming up behind.
+The Tarmac’s good, the traffic is light; it predominantly consists of petrol tankers that pass by in convoy, meaning we can relax and get the kilometres done rather than worry too much about what’s coming up behind.

 So, we turned off the main road, struggled for over 3 hours to travel just 25km along a sandy track and made it to the Muntinando Wilderness Lodge.
-Our effort was definitely worth it as we’ve been rewarded with beautiful tranquility; camping with views across to the South Luanga National Park.
-Muntinondo Wilderness combines 10,000 hectares of pristine miobo woodland and has over 1,000 different plant species and 324 species of bird.
+Our effort was definitely worth it as we’ve been rewarded with beautiful tranquillity, camping with views across to the South Luangwa National Park.
+Muntinondo Wilderness combines 10,000 hectares of pristine miombo woodland and has over 1,000 different plant species and 324 species of bird.

 It’s a great place to explore by foot with over 50km of maintained and signposted tracks.
-We decided to do just that, but our attempt at a walk in the countryside was cut short when the heavens opened and we got completely drenched.
-We had planned to hike to the top of a nearby hill but, with a spectacular lightning show filling the sky, we thought it unwise to be the highest protrusions on the ground, perched on a granite mountain.
+We decided to do just that, but our attempt at a walk in the countryside was cut short when the heavens opened, and we got thoroughly drenched.
+We had planned to hike to the top of a nearby hill but, with a spectacular lightning show filling the sky, we thought it unwise to be perched on top of a granite mountain.

-If you’re ever passing though Northern Zambia, this place is an incredibly peaceful escape from reality.
+If you’re ever passing through Northern Zambia, this place is an incredibly peaceful escape from reality.

-We’re now back on the road and hope to cover the 600km so we arrive in Lusaka for the Easter weekend.
+We’re now back on the road and hope to cover 600km, so we arrive in Lusaka for Easter.

 If you’ve enjoyed reading this blog post, please donate to World Bicycle Relief.
 Every penny goes to the great work the charity does in Africa – not to fund our expedition in any way.